-Special education students are required to meet the requirements stated in board policy or in their IEPs for graduation.
+Special education students are required to meet the requirements listed for special education students in IASB sample policy 505.5 - Graduation Requirements and in their IEPs for graduation.
 It is the responsibility of the superintendent and the area education agency director of special education to provide or make provisions for appropriate special education and related services.